 - 7. Providing input to ensure budgets of development review agencies are adequate to meet service goals and desired system outcomes.

-- В. Membership.
-The Development Review Advisory Committee shall consist of The members shall be appointed by the Commissioner-insixteen members.
-Charge of the Bureau of Development Services and confirmed by the City The members shall be selected to provide representation of those Council. persons concerned about planning, design and development.
-The areas of interest of members shall include, but not be limited to, development, planning, construction contracting, design professions, neighborhood association association membership, membership, business historic preservation, environmental organizations, and institutional properties.
+- B. Membership.
+The Development Review Advisory Committee shall consist of seventeen members.
+The members shall be appointed by the Commissioner-in-Charge of the Bureau of Development Services and confirmed by the City Council.
+The members shall be selected to provide representation of those persons concerned about planning, design and development.
+The areas of interest of members shall include, but not be limited to, development, planning, construction contracting, public works, design professions, neighborhood interests, business interests, historic preservation, environmental organizations, and institutional properties.
 Members shall be appointed so that the Committee consists of one member from organizations representing each of the following groups, or if organizations do not exist, an individual advocate for the representative group will be appointed:

-- 1. Advocate for Individual customers
+- 1. Frequent development review customers

 - 2. Citywide neighborhood interests

 - 3. Design professionals

-- 4. Environmental conservation
+- 4. Environmental conservation and green building

 - 5. Historic preservation

 - 6. Home builders

 - 7. Home remodelers

 - 8. Land use planning professions

-- 9. Large business
+- 9. Large developers

 - 10. Large construction contractors

 - 11. Low-income housing developers

 - 12. Major facilities landowners

-- 13. Minority construction contractors
+- 13. Minority construction contractors and development professionals

-- 14. Neighborhood Associations
+- 14. Neighborhood Coalition Land Use Committees

-- 15. Neighborhood businesses - 16.
-Planning and Sustainability Commission, as designated by the Planning and Sustainability Commission President, and serves as an ex officio member of the Committee. - C. Appointments and Terms.
+- 15. Small businesses - 16.
+Planning and Sustainability Commission, as designated by the Planning and Sustainability Commission President, and serves as an ex officio member of the Committee. - 17.
+Public works permit customers - C. Appointments and Terms.
 Appointment to the Development Review Advisory Committee shall be for a three-year term.
 If a position is vacated during a term, it shall be filled for the unexpired term.
 Members of the Development Review Advisory Committee shall serve no more than two, complete three-year terms.